 The Number Of Spatial Streams subfield indicates the number of spatial streams, NUM_SS and is set to NUM_SS  1.

-If the AID12 field is 0 or 2045, then the SS Allocation/RA-RU Information subfield of the User Info field indicates the RA-RU information and the format is defined in Figure 9-52i (SS Allocation/RA-RU Information subfield format (AID12 subfield is 0 or 2045))(#12163)(17/1849r2).
+If the AID12 field is 0 or 2045, or equals to a BSSID Index value or 2047 if the Trigger Frame is addressed to STAs from at least two different BSSs of the multiple BSSID set (see 9.4.2.74 (Multiple BSSID-Index element)) when the AP has dot11MultiBSSActivated equal to true, then the SS Allocation/RA-RU Information subfield of the User Info field indicates the RA-RU information and the format is defined in Figure 9-52i (SS Allocation/RA-RU Information subfield format (AID12 subfield is 0 or 2045))(#12163)(17/1849r2).